 Then, go to the menu of your program and select “Customize.”
-From here, you should be able to adjust several settings such as color accuracy, contrast ratios, gamma levels etc.
+From here, you should be able to adjust several settings, such as color accuracy, contrast ratios, gamma levels, etc.

 What is the difference between a VA monitor and an IPS monitor?

 However, this advantage comes at the price of poorer color accuracy and brightness at wide angles.
-When it comes to VA monitors, the contrast ratio is quite high, but when it comes to IPS monitors, the contrast ratio is not the same.
+When it comes to VA monitors, the contrast ratio is relatively high, but when it comes to IPS monitors, the contrast ratio is not the same.

 Why are curved monitors the best?

-Furthermore, most graphic design software is designed to be used with curved monitors and so your work will be easier and more efficient.
+Furthermore, most graphic design software is designed to be used with curved monitors so your work will be easier and more efficient.

 The best budget monitor for graphic design is available for starting a budget of around $300-$500.
 If the budget fits your hand, then take a look before buying.